vmreddyt/basic-http-server/README.md

 http://127.0.0.1:8080/ or http://localhost:8080/

-You can find the refference in the below link.
+You can find the refference for http-server in the below link.

 https://www.npmjs.com/package/http-server